HannaKarg/food-flows/README.md

 # Data

 The dataset is available on zenodo.org.
 The [Jupyter Notebook](/food_flow_notebook.ipynb) suggests options for reusing the data.
-The related Python script (food_flow_script.py, Version 3.9) requires the installation of following packages
+The related [Python script](/food_flow_script.py) (Version 3.9) requires the installation of following packages
 	`pyproj`
 	`matplotlib`
 	`pandas`